puiterwijk/draft-birkholz-rats-coswid-rim/draft-birkholz-rats-coswid-rim.md

 | firmware-manufacturer-name | 0-1 | An identifier that is represented as the name of a platform manufacturer via a text (tstr) value that SHOULD be included in a CoSWID RIM.
 | firmware-model-name | 0-1 | An identifier that represents the target platform model via a text (tstr) value that SHOULD be included in a CoSWID RIM [FIXME: this seems to be the wrong intent]
 | firmware-version | 0-1 | An identifier that is represented as the version number of a specific firmware version corresponding to a given set of platform identifiers and SHOULD be included in a CoSWID RIM.

+## Additional Measurement Attributes for CoSWID

+{{-coswid}} specifies a well-defined file hash structure for integrity measurements of individual files in a file-system.
+This documents extends this feature to all additional members of the resource-collection group: 'directory', 'resource', and 'process'.
+These new well-defined measurement options extend the scope of RIM to (sub-)trees of files, software running in memory (e.g. available from Trusted Execution Environments, such as SGX enclaves), and even external resources, such as remote services of collections of RIM bundles.

+## CoSWID RIM CDDL

+The following CDDL specification uses the existing CDDL extension points as defined in {{-coswid}}:

+* $$coswid-extension
+* $$payload-extension
+* $$directory-extension
+* $$resource-extension
+* $$process-extension

 ~~~~ CDDL
 <CODE BEGINS>